flowdev-yee/Tuff-Client-1.20.4-Modded-Server/README.md

    `cd velocity && java -jar velocity.jar`
 7. Wait until the proxy fully initializes
 8. Set port **8081** to Public visibility in Codespaces
-9. Copy the generated `wss://` WebSocket URL from port 8081
+9. Copy the generated `wss://` WebSocket URL from the site on port 8081
 10. Connect using **Tuff Client**

 ---